By ARMANDO HARMON

 In 2013, the board of governors approved a policy restricting the use of tobacco on campus.
 PCC provided designated areas throughout each campus, with each area having its own benches and ashtray.

-PCC recognizes that colleges and universities are key environments for implementing healthy behaviors for students and also aim to provide a safe, healthy and comfortable environment for working and learning.
+PCC recognizes that colleges and universities are key environments for implementing healthy behaviors for students and also aims to provide a safe, healthy and comfortable environment for working and learning.

 It’s not all healthy, however.
 Some might argue that the smoking area near the Respiratory Center on West Campus forces students with health issues to walk through that area.